mmariappan/end-to-end-rag-assistants/README.md

 > **AI-powered PDF chat assistant** using Retrieval-Augmented Generation (RAG), ChromaDB, and your choice of LLMs (Ollama open-source models or OpenAI GPT).
 > Upload PDFs, ask natural-language questions, and get **accurate, source-grounded answers** with full context visibility.
-> **100% free and private** with local Ollama models, or use OpenAI for cloud-based inference.
+> **100% free and private** with local open-source Ollama models, or use OpenAI for cloud-based inference.

+### Why this matters

+- Documents like white-papers, manuals, legal briefs and research reports still hide knowledge.
+This tool turns them from static blobs into interactive knowledge bases.
+- Many systems claim to “chat with your documents” but hide the retrieval step or don’t show provenance.
+This one shows you the chunks, how they were selected and how the answer was formed.

 ---